tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor enters schedule command with lesson details.
+1. Tutor enters command to schedule lesson with corresponding lesson details.
-2. ClassRosterPro validates index, time format, date format, and time validity.
+2. ClassRosterPro validates input parameters.
 3. ClassRosterPro checks for overlapping lessons on the same date.
-4. ClassRosterPro saves and confirms the lesson.\
+4. ClassRosterPro schedules the lesson successfully.\
    Use case ends.

 **Extensions:**